McClain-Thiel/tfm-utils/README.rst

 Contribute
 ---------------

 Any and all contributions are welcome.
-Bug reporting via the `Issue Tracker <github.com/j-andrews7/pytfmpval/issues>`_ is much appeciated.
+Bug reporting via the `Issue Tracker <https://github.com/McClain-Thiel/tfm-utils/issues>`_ is much appreciated.
 Here's how to contribute:

-1. Fork the `pytfmpval repository <https://github.com/j-andrews7/pytfmpval>`_ on github (see `forking help <https://help.github.com/articles/fork-a-repo/>`_).
+1. Fork the `pytfmpval repository <https://github.com/McClain-Thiel/tfm-utils>`_ on github (see `forking help <https://help.github.com/articles/fork-a-repo/>`_).

 2. Make your changes/fixes/improvements locally.